AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/checkout.md

 As a developer, you may need to customize or integrate the checkout process with third-party systems based on a merchant's business requirements.
 The goal of this page is to provide you with both general best practices and recommendations for specific use cases, such as promotional events.

+1. **Customization**: Involves making fundamental changes to the core structure of the Adobe Commerce application to meet specific business needs.
+Customizations can include enabling customers to personalize the products they purchase, such as choosing different colors or adding custom messages.

+2. **Integration**: Refers to the process of connecting Adobe Commerce with third-party systems to share data and enhance functionality.
+Adobe Commerce provides modern development tools and robust APIs for custom integrations.
+This enables seamless connectivity with various external systems and applications.

+Customization tailors the Adobe Commerce platform to specific business requirements and integrations connect the platform with other systems to expand its capabilities and streamline operations.

 ## General best practices

 Performance is key in maintaining a good user experience, especially during high-traffic events like flash sales.
 Always follow best practices for performance optimization.